 Health education specialists develop programs to teach people about conditions affecting well-being.
 Community health workers promote wellness by helping people adopt healthy behaviors.Work Environment

 Health education specialists and community health workers are employed in a variety of settings, including hospitals, nonprofit organizations, and government agencies.
 Most work full time.How to Become a Health Education Specialist or Community Health Worker

-Community health workers need at least a high school diploma and must complete a brief period of on-the-job training.
-Some states have certification programs for community health workers.Pay
+Health education specialists typically need at least a bachelor’s degree.
+Community health workers typically need at least a high school diploma and a brief period of on-the-job training.
+Certification may be required or preferred for some health education specialists and community health workers.Pay

 The median annual wage for community health workers was $42,000 in May 2020.